irlabamsterdam/OpenPSSbenchmark/README.md

 # OpenPSS BenchMark Code and Datasets.

-This repository contains the code and experiments for the OpenPSS benchmark, currently under review at the IJDAR journal.
+This repository contains the code and experiments for the OpenPSS benchmark.

 ## Installation